 Hybrid car buying guide

-With over forty hybrid models on the UK market in 2017, and ever more models being released each year, hybrids have truly taken their place alongside conventional cars.
+With more than 50 hybrid models on the UK market in 2022, and ever more models being released each year, hybrids have truly taken their place alongside conventional cars.
 Additionally, diesel hybrids are common in many UK showrooms, joining the more established petrol hybrid option.

 Who should buy a hybrid car?

 Having been available for over a decade, hybrids can now be considered as a conventional technology – indeed, with plug-in hybrids starting to appear on the UK market, non-plug-in hybrids are now often referred to as 'conventional hybrids'.